Home —> LED Lighting for PCB and Electronics Inspection: Solder, Components and Traces

 FD2 — Flat Dome LED Illuminators

 Diffuse illumination for assembled PCBs with mixed reflective and matt surfaces.
-Eliminates specular hotspots.
+Clears specular hotspots.
 Ideal for full-board presence and cosmetic checks.

 DL6 — High Density LED Matrix